 sustainability-respect-for-the-planet

-In 2021 we joined the Science Based Targets initiative (SBTi), who approved our targets in 2023, and since then we have taken important steps.
+In 2021, we joined the Science Based Targets initiative (SBTi), who approved our targets in 2023.

 * The results and targets are measured against our 2019 baseline